ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/marshall-acton-voice-speaker-giveaway.markdown

   \ reflex cabinet system and custom-tuned drivers engineered to provide a balanced\
   \ and dynamic sound.</p>\r\n<p>To be in with a chance of winning an Acton II Voice\
   \ Speaker, click below!</p>"
-hero-header: "Win Marshall Acton II Voice Speaker!"
+hero-header: "Win The Marshall Acton II Voice Speaker!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-1b9b4232-37bd-4501-83fb-59d193925518.jpg"
 logo-left-href: "aaa.nme.com"